makerdao/community/governance/votes/Executive vote - November 19, 2021.md

 - Lower the [Debt Ceiling (`line`)](https://makerdao.world/en/learn/governance/param-debt-ceiling) to 0 DAI.
 - Increase the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) from 165% to 2100% over 30 days using dss-lerp.

+#### Updating dss-lerp Liquidation Ratios

-#### LRC-A
+##### LRC-A

-As per [this signal poll](https://forum.makerdao.com/t/signal-request-offboard-unprofitable-collateral-types/8628), the following parameters changes will occur to offboard LRC-A if this executive proposal passes:
+LRC-A has been offboarded via [a previous executive proposal](https://vote.makerdao.com/executive/template-executive-vote-offboarding-vaults-mkr-vesting-and-core-unit-budget-distribution-october-8-2021).
+The following parameter changes will increase the Liquidation Ratio for LRC-A if this executive proposal passes.
+For more information, see [this](https://docs.google.com/spreadsheets/d/1pG0HtlQlpfx4CWhDo1jftZID22GsRLPzBBib7N2hpwc/edit#gid=0).

 - The previous dss-lerp for increasing the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) of this collateral will be canceled.
 - A new dss-lerp contract will be deployed to increase the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) to 24300% over 30 days.

-#### BAT-A
+##### BAT-A

-As per [this signal poll](https://forum.makerdao.com/t/signal-request-offboard-unprofitable-collateral-types/8628), the following parameters changes will occur to offboard BAT-A if this executive proposal passes:
+BAT-A has been offboarded via [a previous executive proposal](https://vote.makerdao.com/executive/template-executive-vote-offboarding-vaults-mkr-vesting-and-core-unit-budget-distribution-october-8-2021).
+The following parameter changes will increase the Liquidation Ratio for BAT-A if this executive proposal passes.
+For more information, see [this](https://docs.google.com/spreadsheets/d/1pG0HtlQlpfx4CWhDo1jftZID22GsRLPzBBib7N2hpwc/edit#gid=0).

 - The previous dss-lerp for increasing the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) of this collateral will be canceled.
 - A new dss-lerp contract will be deployed to increase the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) to 11200% over 30 days.

-#### ZRX-A
+##### ZRX-A

-As per [this signal poll](https://forum.makerdao.com/t/signal-request-offboard-unprofitable-collateral-types/8628), the following parameters changes will occur to offboard ZRX-A if this executive proposal passes:
+ZRX-A has been offboarded via [a previous executive proposal](https://vote.makerdao.com/executive/template-executive-vote-offboarding-vaults-mkr-vesting-and-core-unit-budget-distribution-october-8-2021).
+The following parameter changes will increase the Liquidation Ratio for ZRX-A if this executive proposal passes.
+For more information, see [this](https://docs.google.com/spreadsheets/d/1pG0HtlQlpfx4CWhDo1jftZID22GsRLPzBBib7N2hpwc/edit#gid=0).

 - The previous dss-lerp for increasing the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) of this collateral will be canceled.
 - A new dss-lerp contract will be deployed to increase the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) to 5500% over 30 days.

-#### UNIV2LINKETH-A
+##### UNIV2LINKETH-A

-As per [this signal poll](https://forum.makerdao.com/t/signal-request-offboard-unprofitable-collateral-types/8628), the following parameters changes will occur to offboard UNIV2LINKETH-A if this executive proposal passes:
+UNIV2LINKETH-A has been offboarded via [a previous executive proposal](https://vote.makerdao.com/executive/template-executive-vote-offboarding-vaults-mkr-vesting-and-core-unit-budget-distribution-october-8-2021).
+The following parameter changes will increase the Liquidation Ratio for UNIV2LINKETH-A if this executive proposal passes.
+For more information, see [this](https://docs.google.com/spreadsheets/d/1pG0HtlQlpfx4CWhDo1jftZID22GsRLPzBBib7N2hpwc/edit#gid=0).

 - The previous dss-lerp for increasing the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) of this collateral will be canceled.
 - A new dss-lerp contract will be deployed to increase the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) to 1600% over 30 days.